needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 ### Locomotion System

-The Locomotion System is a `MonoBehaviour` that acts as the arbitrator for Locomotion Provider access to an XR Rig.
+The Locomotion System is a `MonoBehaviour` that acts as the arbitrator for Locomotion Provider access to an XR Origin.

 The following is an image of the Locomotion System component: